realduziy/PyCord-Bot/README.md

 You can view it at https://github.com/Pycord-Development/pycord or just install it via this command: py -3 -m pip install git+https://github.com/Pycord-Development/pycord

-All of the pip installs that I am using should be, discord, discord-bridge, asyncio, asyncpraw and if that's not all of them then it's not my problem!
+All of the pip installs that I am using should be, discord, discord-bridge, asyncio, asyncpraw and if im missing one feel free to let me know via discord or create a issue request and ill take a look into it.

+If you find a bug feel free to let me know via discord or via a issue request but do note that I may not fix it for some time as I dont update this not that often.

 Note: